dylburger/noaa-ghcn-weather-data/README.md

 Record the password for the weather\_read\_only user somewhere secure for later use.

-## Processing the data for ingestion into PostgreSQL
+## Loading the data into PostgreSQL

 Both the weather data and station metadata require a bit of processing before ingesting them into PostgreSQL, namely:

 * The date of measurement needs to be read into the database as a date, not a string.
 * We only want to ingest a subset of the measurements, keeping precipitation, snowfall, and temperature readings, but removing more esoteric measures.
 * The _ghcnd-stations.txt_ file delimits columns by multiple spaces, which can be difficult to parse correctly.
 Missing data is recorded with custom values (e.g. missing elevation is recorded as -999.9), but we want to correctly note those values as missing.
+* The weather types in the data file are difficult for humans to interpret (a new user might not know what 'PRCP' refers to).
+We want to attach a human-readable description to these measurements.

 Python provides better tools than Unix utilities for processing data like this.
-Specifically, we'll use the [pandas](http://pandas.pydata.org/) library to do most of the heavy lifting.
+Specifically, we'll use the [Pandas](http://pandas.pydata.org/) library to do most of the heavy lifting.

 You can find the code in [this Jupyter notebook](Ingest_Data_Into_PostgreSQL.ipynb).
 All the requirements for running this code are in the _requirements.txt_ file.
 It's recommended you create a new Python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and run